lucthienphong1120/Aircrack-ng-handbook/Example.md

 but i will use database to speed up the attack

+it will take more time to set up the database (but it will be much faster than regular crack)

 install sqlite3 `sudo apt install sqlite3`

 create a file `essid.txt` this write name of target wifi